WHAT IS FIP?

 Any cat that carries the coronavirus can be at potential risk of then developing FIP...However, most often it is immune system compromised cats (kittens, cats infected with feline leukemia, and older cats) that actually develop the disease.

-Most cats that develop FIP are less than two years old (cats are most commonly infected as kittens by their infected mothers).
+Most cats that develop FIP are less than 2-years-old (cats are most commonly infected as kittens by their infected mothers).

 FIP is not highly contagious...however it can be transmitted through cat to cat contact and exposure to feces.
 If your cat has FIV it is probably better to isolate him from your other cats.